FredKSchott/snowpack/www/_template/reference/javascript-interface.md

 Snowpack is most commonly used via the command-line.
 However, Snowpack also ships a JavaScript API for anyone to integrate with or build on top of.

 This documentation is still in progress.
-However, the TypeScript type declarations give a good summary of the current JS API: https://unpkg.com/browse/snowpack@^3.0.0/lib/index.d.ts
+However, [Snowpack’s TypeScript type declarations](https://unpkg.com/browse/snowpack@^3.0.0/lib/index.d.ts) give a good summary of the current JS API.